mesb/mesb.github.io/_posts/2016-02-11-basic-defintions.md

 ### Defition IV<a id="orgheadline5"></a>

-A type is a set of values together with the permissible operations that can be performed on the set.
+A type is a set of values together with the permissible operations that can be performed on itself.

 ### Defintion V<a id="orgheadline6"></a>

 An object is that which has values and by virtue of its values belongs to one or more types.
-Like an individual in a society, it has its identity and performs operations particular to its types.
+Like an individual in a society, it has an identity and performs operations particular to its types.

 ### Defintion VI<a id="orgheadline7"></a>

 A prime object is that whose only parts are its native bits.
-It&rsquo;s only values are the bits that form its bulk, and it can not be expressed as any other object, but bits in a computing system.
+It&rsquo;s only values are the bits that form its bulk, and it cannot be expressed as any other object, but bits in a computing system.
+A prime object is also known as a primtive object, since it cannot be factored into other objects in the system, except its existential bits.

 ### Defintion VII<a id="orgheadline8"></a>

-A composite or compound object is that which is made of a collection of one or more prime objects or other objects of its nature, that is other composite objects, which could all be of thesame type or different types, and together form a whole.
+A composite or compound object is that which is made of a collection of one or more prime objects or other objects of its nature, that is other composite objects, which could all be of thesame type or different types and together form a whole.

 ### Defintion VIII<a id="orgheadline9"></a>